Unauthorized Workers in Retirement Plans: Key Considerations for Plan Sponsors and ERISA Counsel

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide ERISA counsel, plan sponsors, and administrators upon discovering unauthorized workers in retirement plans.
+This CLE course will guide ERISA counsel, plan sponsors, and administrators upon discovering unauthorized workers in retirement plans.
 The panel will discuss ERISA and DOL guidance, factors to consider under the Internal Revenue Code, tax reporting and withholding issues for U.S. and non-U.S. persons, processes on handling missing or incorrect employee information, rules for missing plan participants, and other critical items for unauthorized employees in retirement plans.

 - ERISA and DOL guidance